Bambo-Rambo/RNG-Guides/ExtraInfo.md

 ### DexNav results

 The `Right` and `Up` columns show the coordinates of the generated patch.
-Negative values, mean opposite direction so for example a pair of Right = -8 and Up = -3, means that you will be getting a patch 8 tiles **left** and 3 **down** from the position you will be standing at.
+Negative values, mean opposite direction so for example a pair of Right = -5 and Up = 8, means that you will be getting a patch 5 tiles **left** and 8 **up** from the position you will be standing at.
-If there is no grass/water tile in those coordinates, you will fail your target so be careful when choosing your spot.
+If there is no grass/water tile in the indicative coordinates, you will fail your target so be careful when choosing your spot.

 Yellow marked rows mean that a Pokemon will spawn successfully, otherwise they will be white (Clicking `Generate` will only show successful ones).